andyprasetya/react-next-leaflet-webmap/README.md

-# react-next-leaflet-webmap
-Let's Build a Leaflet.js Webmap with React.js + Next.js and Bulma
+# Let's build a Leaflet.js webmap with React.js, Next.js and Bulma